 Once \eqref{eq:gauged-Einstein-equation} is solved ``locally uniquely,'' the discussion above implies that the original Einstein equation has a locally unique solution up to the diffeomorphism action.

-The linearization of $\Hat{E}$ under the change of $\tilde{g}$ is the linearized gauged Einstein operator $P_{\Hat{E}}=\nabla_g^*\nabla_g-2\mathring{R}_g$ (half of it, strictly speaking) that appeared in the introduction.
+The linearization of $\Hat{E}$ under the change of $\tilde{g}$ is the linearized gauged Einstein operator $P_{\Hat{E}}=\nabla_g^*\nabla_g-2\mathring{R}_g$ (half of it, strictly speaking) mentioned in the introduction.
 If $\ker_{(2)}P_{\Hat{E}}=0$, then Theorem \ref{thm:Fredholm} implies that $P_{\Hat{E}}$ is also an isomorphism between some appropriate function spaces, which makes the implicit function theorem applicable.
-This is the outline of the argument of \cite{Roth-99-Thesis} and \cite{Biquard-00} (which is what Graham and Lee \cite{Graham-Lee-91} argued in the AH case).
+This is the outline of the argument of \cite{Roth-99-Thesis} and \cite{Biquard-00}, and that of Graham and Lee \cite{Graham-Lee-91} in the AH case.

 Now suppose that $(g,J)\in\tilde{\mathcal{M}}^{2,\alpha}_\delta$ is such that $\Ric(g)<0$.
 The same argument for proving that \eqref{eq:slice-condition-for-metrics} is a local homeomorphism can be used to show that the mapping